molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 ### Define codebooks or data dictionaries

-This section explains how to submit 'source variables' + 'mappings from source variables to target variables' into the Data Catalogue.
+This section explains how to submit 'source variables' + 'mappings from source variables to target variables' into MOLGENIS catalogue.
 Expected users of this 'how to' are data managers within the organisations with access to cohorts or data sources.
 This document assumes you have received login details for upload of your metadata.
 You can also watch this [*instruction video*](https://www.youtube.com/watch?v=b_Ef_Uiw1gE&amp;ab_channel=MOLGENIS).
 Note that this video used dictionary model version 2.x, which was updated to 4.x.
 The basic principles remain the same, but column names vary between these versions.